notnmeyer/kotlin-runner/README.md

 ```

 ## deps
 - tsk: the task-runner used. install with `brew install notnmeyer/tsk/tsk`.
   - technically optional. you can run `tsk/run` directly if you prefer.
-- nix: `flake.nix` contains the kotlin and jvm dependencies. you don't need to use nix for these and can use it as a reference for what to install with your package manager of choice if you prefer.
+- nix: `flake.nix` contains the kotlin and jvm dependencies. you don't need to use nix for these and may use it as a reference for instead for use with your preferred package manager.

 ## configuring ktfmt in your editor

-if your editor requires manual configuration, you most likely will need `ktfmt` to emit the linted code on stdout rather than updating the file in place. configuring your editor to run `ktfmt -` should get you there.
+if your editor requires manual formatter configuration, you most likely will need `ktfmt` to emit the linted code on stdout rather than updating the file in place. configuring your editor to run `ktfmt -` should get you there.